rahulpoluri/Idea1/Platform_Description.md

+# Platform Description

-How should the platform look like and function?
+## How should the platform look like and function?
 -----------------------------------------------
 in Platform